 Sarah is our Scent Detection trainer and also teaches our Canine Good Neighbour and Fine Tune Fido classes.
 She shares her life with her husband and two wonderful Belgian Shepherds, Gabriel and Dillon.
 Sarah and her dogs have trained in a variety of sports, focusing mostly on obedience and rally.
 More recently, Sarah and the boys have taken up sport scent detection, a relatively new sport for pet dogs that is based on the same training for working detector dogs.
 Sarah is a strong advocate for the importance of giving our pet dogs rich, fulfilling lives through activities that provide not only physical exercise but mental exercise as well.
 Sarah has shared her passion for working with dogs by teaching Pet Manners classes and has now moved into teaching us all about scent detection.
 Sarah is certified by the National Association of Dog Obedience Instructors.
 We are thrilled to have her teaching all of us and our amazing clients!

-Lead trainer Tressia brings extensive canine knowledge and over a decade of experience to her classes.
-She has been working with dogs since the young age of 12 when she received her first puppy for Christmas, and that puppy, Sugar, truly brought out her passion to work with and train dogs.
 Tressia’s passion is agility, and she has been playing, teaching, and competing in agility locally and on national and international stages for over 15 years.
-She achieved 6th place at Nationals in August of 2015, which earned her and Jetta a spot on the Canadian World Agility Team.
-They competed in Amsterdam in Spring of 2016 at their first, but certainly not their last, World Agility Finals.
+She achieved 6th place at Nationals in August of 2015, which earned her a spot on the Canadian World Agility Team.
+She competed in Amsterdam in Spring of 2016 at her first, but certainly not her last, World Agility Finals.
 Tressia is a Certified Dog Trainer through the Karen Pryor Dog Training Academy.
 She teaches all levels of our classes as well as private lessons.
 She is owned by her 3 wonderful dogs - Rift the Shepherd cross and Border Collies Jetta and Sparks.